oscarmunoz1/trazo-app/README.md

 ## Status

-Traceit is still in progress.
+Trazo is still in progress.
 The next steps are:

 ## Credits